Web under local loads – Hand calculations

 We have to decide which elements from the above mentioned we wish to take into account.
 For one, cantilever deflection is never required, but also with such loads it will be minimal.
 If we want to be more accurate, we can remove this influence by replacing the beam of the cantilever with a rigid element as shown below:

 Now we have to decide if the torsional stiffness of the beam should be considered.
 This depends on whether we wish to calculate the rigidity of the connection between those beams or to calculate the rigidity of the support the cantilever gets in the beam with this connection.
 For connection rigidity you never want to include deformations of the connected elements into the rigidity of the connection itself: it makes no sense since if you implement a proper rigidity of the connection in the model, elements are still there and will deform again.
-This means that you would obtain too high deformation from it.
+This means that you would obtain too high a deformation from it.

 On another hand, you have to take into account the deformations of elements you will remove from the model.
-This means that if we would like to add a support for our cantilever instead of perpendicular beam (to simplify the model), then we should take into account the rotation of the perpendicular beam, simply because it won’t be in the model any longer, and it’s rotation is real and should be represented somehow in the design (here as a part of connection rigidity).
+This means that if we would like to add support for our cantilever instead of the perpendicular beam (to simplify the model), then we should take into account the rotation of the perpendicular beam, simply because it won’t be in the model any longer, and it’s rotation is real and should be represented somehow in the design (here as a part of connection rigidity).

 When calculating deformation in connection rigidity design, you should only take into account the influence of elements that will be later removed from the model for simplification.
 Other elements should be treated as rigid, since their deformations will be calculated in the new model again, and you do not want to duplicate the influence.

 Firstly, let’s assume that the goal here is to calculate the rigidity of the support of the cantilever.
 Then the rotational stiffness of the perpendicular beam is important (since the beam itself will be deleted from the final simplified model).
 Based on the calculations we have made it is easy to calculate the bending moment applied to the connection.
 For cantilever, this is a very simple static scheme, and hand calculations are sufficient.
-Applied force is 1kN, arm for this force is 1.175m, so the applied bending moment is 1.175kNm.
+The applied force is 1kN, arm for this force is 1.175m, so the applied bending moment is 1.175kNm.

 Angle of rotation is also known (simple trigonometry, length is 1.175m, one end moved down for 6.9mm so tan(6.9 / 1175) = 0.350 → angle is 0.336deg (or 0.00587 rad).
 This allows for calculate the connection rigidity as 1.175 / 0.336 = 3.50 kNm/deg (or 200.1 kNm/rad).
 With such rigidity we can substitute everything with one support as shown below:

-Note that the deformation is 7.1mm, as in the model with a real cross section of the cantilever.
+Note that the deformation is 7.1mm, as in the model with a real cross-section of the cantilever.

-If we would like to implement a hinge with a proper rigidity to the model containing all beams from the previous example, then we would have to exclude torsional deformation of the perpendicular beam.
+If we would like to implement a hinge with a proper rigidity to the model containing all beams from the previous example, then we would have to exclude the torsional deformation of the perpendicular beam.
 Since in the final model this perpendicular beam also will be present, it will have a chance to deform, and as such taking that into account in connection rigidity would be wrong.
 We can either change the perpendicular beam for a rigid element or simplify the model by removing the entire beam and supporting the stiffener on its edges that will be welded to the beam.
 The second approach was chosen and the model is below:

 You can clearly see that the torsional deformation of the beam has a really big impact on the total deformation.
 Without it, only a small fraction of deformation is achieved with the identical load.
 Also, note that a rigid element is used instead of a cantilever beam as previously.

-With a value 0.4 (so basically anything between 0.35 to 0.45) accuracy of estimation would be small.
+With a value of 0.4 (so basically anything between 0.35 to 0.45) accuracy of estimation would be small.
 It is best to increase the number of digits software shows as an output, and with that, the more accurate value can be achieved (0.3570mm in this case):

 Since the connection has a proper rigidity, we do not have to model it with plate elements, simply one “number” is sufficient for the outcome to be correct.
 This method is especially important if there are a lot of connections like that in the model – since it can greatly reduce computing time and increase the accuracy of the design.